ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 {% accordionSection "C" %}

 ### capitalisation
-For general terms, follow the guidance in the [GOV.UK style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style).
+For general terms, follow the guidance in the [style guide on GOV.UK](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style).

 There's not a standard approach to capitalising acronyms or initialisms when they are written out in full.